Basmanny market roof collapse

 Basmanny market (known as Baumansky market until 1994) was a market in the Basmanny area of Moscow, located on Baumanskaya Street.
-The market operated from 1975 until 2006 when the roof of the market collapsed, the collapse and resulting fire caused the deaths of at least 65 people and according to some sources as many as 68.
+The market operated from 1975 until 2006 when the roof of the market collapsed.
+This collapse and resulting fire caused the deaths of at least 65 people, with some sources claiming as many as 68.

 History

 Historically in the area of the modern Basmanny district there was a market known as the Nemetskiy market (German market), it was located between Friedrich Engels Street, Ladozhskaya Street and Volkhovskiy Alley.
 The market ceased to exist after the 1917 revolution.
 Nonetheless, trading continued in the market buildings until the middle of the 1970s in the form of a collective farm market which operated on weekends.

 In 1974, construction began of a two-story market building on Baumansky street under the direction of architect Lev Gilburda.
 The roof, in the shape of a bowl with a diameter of 90 metres, was designed by the engineer Nodar Vakhtangovich Kancheli, an employee of the "Mosproekt-3" institute.
 The building was one of the first of a new type of large construction featuring a "hanging dome" supported on the perimeter of the building which were built during the urban renewal of Moscow in the run up to the 1980 Summer Olympics.
 The roof of the market was Nodar Kancheli's first project and was noted by architects not only in the USSR but in the rest of the world as well; in London it was included in a list of the ten best architectural projects of 1974.

 The communal farm market, opened in 1975, was named the Baumansky market after the street it was on.
 Trade in seasonal products moved there from the former Nemetskiy market.
 In the 1990s, the market continued to operate as a state unitary enterprise.
 In 1994, the market was renamed the Basmanny market after the district it was in.
 In 1997, as part of the 850 year anniversary of Moscow, the market was altered to increase the number of stalls, this included a redevelopment of the mezzanine.
 The technical committee for the investigation of the causes of the collapse of the Bassmany market stated that the alterations to the mezzanine may have resulted in additional load being placed on the supporting structure.